Office of the First Minister and deputy First Minister

 Proposals for a Northern Ireland Public Services Ombudsperson Bill

 The Committee has developed policy proposals to merge and reform the offices of Assembly Ombudsman and Northern Ireland Commissioner for Complaints into a new office to be known as the Northern Ireland Public Services Ombudsperson.
-The Committee is currently considering a draft bill to give effect to its proposals and it is hoped this will be ready for introduction in the Assembly in autumn 2014.
+A draft bill to give effect to its proposals has been prepared and it is hoped this will be ready for introduction in the Assembly in early 2015.
 Click here for further information.

 Contact the Committee